docpad-archive/documentation/01-start/02-start.html.md

 		</html>
 		```

-	1. And any files inside the `src/files` directory will be copied to the `out` directory.
-E.g. `src/files/styles/style.css` -> `out/styles/style.css`
+	1. And any files inside the `src/files` directory will be copied to the `out` directory, e.g. `src/files/styles/style.css` -> `out/styles/style.css`

 1. Awesome.
-Now how did the `<%=...%>` and `<%-...%>` parts get substituted away?
+Now, how were the `<%=...%>` and `<%-...%>` parts substituted?

 	1. This is possible because we parse the documents and layouts through a template rendering engine.
 In this example, we use a template rendering engine called [Eco](https://github.com/sstephenson/eco) (hence the `.eco` extensions of the layouts).
-Templating engines allows you to do some pretty nifty things, in fact we could display all the titles and links of our posts with the following:
+Templating engines allows you to do some pretty nifty things!
+In fact, we could display all the titles and links of our posts with the following:

 		``` erb
 		<% for post in @getFilesAtPath("posts").toJSON(): %>